Relaxation is Our Own Responsibility.

 A lot of the time, my devices get in the way of my relaxation and they need to disappear for me to relax.
 Though there are also ways in which my devices may enhance the amount of relaxation I feel.
 Sometimes I can find a good song that comforts me or a good movie that invokes important emotion.
 Hell, I even used an app called Insight Timer to help me meditate more regularly.
 So if devices can be used to enhance the relaxation process or help us feel an emotion, I say that is a good use of them.

 4. People Find Relaxation in Different Sources.

-What is relaxing to me may not be relaxing to you.
+What is relaxing for me may not be relaxing for you.
 Whether you find relaxation in fishing, meditating, napping, getting a manicure, taking a long drive or whatever else, then awesome.
 Find these sources of relaxation and put them in the routine as fast as possible, to find balance in a hectic world.

 Relaxation Is on Ourselves.